Zztrans/blog/README.md

 ## shortcode

-Some shortcode to be use for some fancy render.
+Some shortcode in `markdown` for some fancy render.
+Thanks to [cuberlcsl](https://github.com/cubercsl).

-in ./layous/shortcodes/

-example:
+Example:

 ```markdown
 {{% notice warning diywords %}}

 {{% /notice %}}
 ```